jernej19/api/README.md

 # api
-How to create a simple API in python
+How to create a simple API in python and use with Postman